MassTransit/MassTransit/docs/understand/key-ideas.md

 The key difference for sagas is that the framework manages the saga instance and correlates messages to the proper saga instance.
 This correlation is typically done using a *CorrelationId*, which is an interface (called *CorrelatedBy*).
-Messages correlated an individual saga must be done using a **Guid**.
+Messages are correlated to an individual saga using a **Guid**.
 Sagas may also *observe* messages that are not correlated directly to the saga instance, but this should be done carefully to avoid potentially matching a message to hundreds of saga instances which may cause database performance issues.